Canton Network gains momentum: TestNet is now live

 This is exactly how the Canton Network functions, along with additional critical guarantees like consistency, immutability and privacy.
 The Canton Network features:

-- Sovereign, interoperable apps.
-Each application defines its data permissions into smart contracts and can run its own infrastructure.
+- Sovereign, interoperable apps and blockchains.
+Each blockchain defines its data permissions into smart contracts and can run its own infrastructure.

 - Smart contract composability.
-Any publicly exposed smart contracts can be composed into atomic transactions across applications.
+Any publicly exposed smart contracts can be composed into atomic transactions across blockchains.

 - Horizontal network scalability.
 Each application can expand the capacity of the network by deploying more supporting infrastructure.
 Each node only stores its own data.